gradle/native-samples/README.md

 ```

 ### Swift

-The application selects a library that prints the output in green when building on Mac OS.
-On Linux, it selects a library that prints the output in blue.
+The application selects the 'MacOsConsole' library that prints the output in green when building on macOS.
+On Linux, it selects the 'LinuxConsole' library that prints the output in blue.

 ### C++

 The application selects the 'ansiLogger' library on macOS and Linux and the 'winConsole' library when built on Windows.
+Both libraries print the output in green.

 ## Swift application with C++ library dependencies (cpp-dependencies)